Portkey-AI/vivcal/README.md

 2. Run the application by going into the dist/mac-arm64 folder and clicking the VivCal.app/Electron.app file.

 You should now have Vivcal running on your machine.

+Logs for this are available at `~/Library/Application\ Support/vivcal/logs/main.log`